Generative Datalog with Continuous Distributions: Parallel Probabilistic Chase

-In the following, we introduce the parallel chase for the \GDL{} language and construct a Markov process similar to \cref{sec:seqchase}.
+In the following, we introduce the parallel chase for the \GDL{} language (\cref{ssec:parstep}) and construct a Markov process (\cref{ssec:parmarkov}) as in the sequential case.
 Most of the definitions and results are modest extensions of their counterparts in \cref{sec:seqchase}, thus allowing a briefer presentation.
-In this section, we again fix a $\GDL$ program $\G$, with its $\EDL$ version $\G^{\exists}$, and assume that $\G^{\exists} = \bag{ \phi_1, \dots, \phi_k }$.